 In 2019, New Hampshire had a population of 1.36M people with a median age of 43 and a median household income of $77,933.
 Between 2018 and 2019 the population of New Hampshire grew from 1.36M to 1.36M, a 0.24% increase and its median household income grew from $74,991 to $77,933, a 3.92% increase.

 The 5 largest ethnic groups in New Hampshire are White (Non-Hispanic) (89.7%), White (Hispanic) (2.91%), Asian (Non-Hispanic) (2.63%), Two+ (Non-Hispanic) (2.03%), and Black or African American (Non-Hispanic) (1.43%).
 0% of the households in New Hampshire speak a non-English language at home as their primary language, and 97.3% of the residents in New Hampshire are U.S. citizens.

-The largest universities in New Hampshire are Southern New Hampshire University, with 7,654 graduates, University of New Hampshire-Main Campus, with 4,194 graduates, and Dartmouth College, with 2,064 graduates.
+The largest universities in New Hampshire are Southern New Hampshire University (20,399 degrees awarded in 2019), University of New Hampshire-Main Campus (4,540 degrees), and Dartmouth College (2,114 degrees).

-The median property value in New Hampshire is $251,100, and the homeownership rate is 70.1%.
-Most people in New Hampshire commute by Drove Alone, and the average commute time is 25.2 minutes.
-The average car ownership in New Hampshire is 2 cars per household.
+In 2019, the median property value in New Hampshire was $281,400, and the homeownership rate was 71%.
+Most people in New Hampshire drove alone to work, and the average commute time was 25.9 minutes.
+The average car ownership in New Hampshire was 2 cars per household.